SharePoint/sp-dev-docs/docs/general-development/business-connectivity-services-in-sharepoint.md

-For more information about using external content types in BCS, see  [External content types in SharePoint 2013](external-content-types-in-sharepoint.md).
+For more information about using external content types in BCS, see  [External content types in SharePoint](external-content-types-in-sharepoint.md).